makigas/ansible-ops/README.md

 * `variables.yml.example`: you are supposed to copy this file into variables.yml and set the values to the actual usernames, passwords and system information you want to use with the playbook and which you should totally keep private.
+* `hosts`: the server IPs to install.
+This file doesn't exist either because you are supposed to bootstrap the example template.
+* `hosts.example`: the template for the hosts file.
 * `roles/`: custom roles for provisioning.

 Vagrant: